kohlhofer/Crossings/chapters/chapter-06.md

 The house sags at the edge of town, porch littered with bottles and broken chairs.
 The paint is gone, leaving weathered wood gray and worn.
 A sign hangs crooked by the door, letters too faded to read.
 He doesn't mean to go in.

-Eli is ahead, hands in her pockets, shoulders hunched against the wind.
+Eli is ahead, hands in her pockets, shoulders hunched against the evenig breeze.
 She moves with purpose, her steps quick on the broken porch boards.
 She glances back once, waits at the door.
 He follows, not thinking.

 Inside, the air is thick with sweat and cheap spirits.
 The smell hits him first—stale beer, unwashed bodies, smoke from cigarettes rolled too thin.
 Floorboards creak under his weight, sticky with spilled drinks.
 A single bulb hangs from the ceiling, casting harsh shadows that make faces hard to read.